THERAPY AFTER BREAKUP OR DIVORCE IN VA AND DC

 Someone just helping you think differently about your situation.

-A place to rant forever about your ex (though that might be an early part of the process).
+A way to work on strategies to win your ex-partner back or to rant forever about your ex (though that might be an early part of the process).

 A way to jump over the hard stuff and just get yourself quickly back out there to develop a new relationship.